This type provides details of an offer, and is used by the response payloads of the getOffer and the getOffers calls.

 This container is returned if a charitable organization will receive a percentage of sale proceeds for each sale generated by the listing.
 This container consists of the charityId field to identify the charitable organization, and the donationPercentage field that indicates the percentage of the sales proceeds that will be donated to the charitable organization.

-method of the Sell Metatdata API
+method of the Sell Metadata API

-to retrieve valid categories for a site.
+to retrieve categories that support eco-participation fee for a specified marketplace.

 This enumerated value indicates the listing format of the offer.